alcove-design/blender-shader-fluo/README.md

 ## Approach

 A regular point light is used as the black light.
+By default, it emits a dark purple light, but it can be totally invisible to the eye.
-A node group determines a material's fluorescence according to the distance between the object's surface and the lamp, plus some variables
+A node group determines a material's fluorescence according to the distance between the object's surface and the lamp, plus some variables.

 ### Benefits

 * Black light can be combined with regular lights.
+* The blacklight can actually be black an not emit any visible light.
 * Fluorescent color emission can be controlled by the blacklights' position and power - and animated.
 * Objects have a regular color reacting on regular light, and independent from the fluorescent emission.
 * Control fluorescence per material, and not for the whole scene.